mas-bandwidth/serialize/README.md

 * Serialize signed integer values with [min,max] writing only the required bits to the buffer
 * Serialize floats, doubles, compressed floats, strings, byte arrays, and integers relative to another integer
 * Alignment support so you can align your bitstream to a byte boundary whenever you want
-* Template based serialization system so you can write a unified serialize function instead of separate read and write functions
+* Template-based serialization system lets you write one function that does both read and write

 # Usage